Spare Parts Delivery to Vessel: Full Process

 Documentation Checklist for Spare Parts Delivery to Vessel

-- Owner’s delivery instruction
+- Owner’s transport instruction

 - Customs clearance documents

-- Port gate pass
+- Port entryway pass

-- Delivery receipt signed onboard
+- Delivery receipt checked onboard

-- Return confirmation to owner
+- Return affirmation to the owner

 Customs and Bonded Warehouse Considerations